 The increase in Hayward's population, absent a corresponding increase in housing units, has caused rents and prices to rise as supply has failed to meet demand.
-On February 6, 2018, Council directed staff to evaluate barriers to development of housing as a strategy to improve housing affordability.
+On February 6, 20181, Council directed staff to evaluate barriers to development of housing as a strategy to improve housing affordability.

-The purpose of this report is to hold a work session to discuss a recommended workplan designed to incentivize housing production in the City of Hayward.
-Depending on feedback this evening, staff would return January 21, 2020 with a recommendation to approve the workplan.
-Most of the topics recommended require further analysis and stakeholder work and would return to Council for final approval prior to implementation.
+The purpose of this report is to receive comments from the Planning Commission on the recommended workplan designed to incentivize housing production in the City of Hayward.
+Staff is scheduled to seek Council approval of the work plan on March 3, 2020.
+Most of the topics recommended require further analysis and stakeholder work and would return to Council individually for final approval prior to implementation.
 The objective of the proposed workplan is to incentivize the production of both market rate and affordable housing, implement measures to meet the Regional Housing Need Assessment (RHNA) goals, establish "pro-housing" policies to ensure Hayward remains competitive for state housing funds, and improve housing affordability for Hayward residents.

 Staff has evaluated policies from proposed state legislation, other jurisdictions throughout the state and country, regional planning efforts, and feedback from industry professionals.
-Topics include: policies related to zoning and housing approvals; accessory dwelling units; impact fees and fee transparency; funding sources; public land disposition; and streamlining the approval process.
+Topics include policies related to zoning and housing approvals; accessory dwelling units; impact fees and fee transparency; funding sources; public land disposition; and streamlining the approval process.
 Staff held multiple stakeholder meetings to solicit feedback from industry professionals.
-Attachment II provides a summary of policies that have been evaluated along with staff analysis and recommendation.
+A summary of the policies that have been evaluated, along with staff analysis and recommendation, is included as Attachment II.